The Nest

 1. Start With the Initial Purchase Price Offer

 A real estate escalation clause should always begin with the initial offer.
 This includes the offer’s purchase price and any other terms and contingencies.
-For instance, offering $500,000 for the home would be your initial offer in the escalation clause.
+For instance, offering $500,000 for the home would be your initial offer in the clause.

 2. Write Details on Escalation Increments